bgplab/bgplab/README.md

-# Master BGP Configuration with ipSpace.net Hands-On Labs
+# ipSpace.net BGP Configuration Labs

-The following series of hands-on BGP labs will help you master numerous aspects of EBGP and IBGP on a platform of your choice[^PC].
-The labs will cover:
+This repository contains _netlab_ topology files for a series of hands-on labs will help you master numerous aspects of EBGP,  IBGP, and BGP routing policy configuration on a platform of your choice[^PC].
+The labs cover:

 **Basic BGP Setup**